santoshk1292/Assignment/Assignment Project/README.md

 Please refer the excel sheet "Test Cases.xlsx" for the same at project level.

 ## Test Data
-Please refer the above excel sheet for the same.
+Please refer the above mentioned excel sheet for the same at project level.